 Staffing challenges have always plagued restaurant managers.
 Isn’t it time you started approaching them differently?
-Think about it this way — creating and maintaining an excellent team requires the same planning you put into other aspects of restaurant management.
+Think about it this way — creating and maintaining an excellent restaurant team requires the same planning you put into other aspects of restaurant management.
 Take purchasing, for example.
 When determining what and when you order inventory, you might make decisions based on volume discounts and, consequently, carry large inventories.
 Or you might run lean, keeping minimal amounts on hand and using cash flow for other purposes.
 Whatever the case, you have a purchasing philosophy.
 You need a staffing philosophy, too.

 Create Your Staffing Philosophy